 Online protection: A Smart DNS doesn’t protect your online activities.
 On the other hand, a VPN uses encryptions and ensures a secure connection over the internet.
 A VPN takes care of your online privacy and security.

 Speed: unlike a VPN, a Smart DNS doesn’t have encryption overheads.
-You will get somewhat similar speeds to the ones offered to you by your ISP.
+You will get somewhat similar speeds to those offered by your ISP.
 A VPN connection is slow due to the encryption overheads, and faraway servers may not have great speeds.

 Setup: A Smart DNS doesn’t require installations.
 To use a VPN, you must first install the required app.